 Silk, paper, nylon and other modern materials are used for the kite's "sail".
 Silk is very beautiful but also more expensive and more fragile.
 Paper is both cheaper and more practical to work with, and it lends itself admirably to decoration.
 The paper type used for kites is very thin but fibrous, which both reduces weight and ensures strength.
 It is often treated with a with a thin layer of oil to preserve it.
 Once the kite's sail material is glued to the bamboo frame, the kite is then decorated.
 In addition, tassels and sometimes hollow reeds are attached to the kite in order to give it movement or produce sound.

 The Weifang Kite Tradition

 The city of Weifang, Shandong Peninsula, has a special relationship to the kite.
 The city is namely home to the International Kite Association, and holds the Weifang International Kite Festival from April 20th to the 25th each year.
-Kite enthusiasts in the thousands, and from the four corners of the globe, descend upon the city of Weifang at this time each year to participate in the kite competitions, or to just watch this majestic and colorful spectacle.
+Kite enthusiasts in the thousands, and from all corners of the globe, descend upon the city of Weifang at this time each year to participate in the kite competitions.
+Tourists flock just to watch this majestic and colorful spectacle.
 The climax of the festival is the crowning of the annual "Kite King".
-Weifang quite naturally also has a museum dedicated to the history of the kite.
+Weifang also has a museum dedicated to the history of the kite.